 The Student Worker will assist the investigator with an NIH-funded study seeking to estimate the impacts of gestational weight gain on child outcomes in a national low-income patient population.
 The position reports to Dr. Boone-Heinonen in the School of Public Health.

 Research tasks will involve application of epidemiologic skills learned in their current graduate program in epidemiology, including assistance with literature review, data management, statistical analysis, and manuscript review/preparation.

-Enrolled in or on vacation from or is otherwise registered in a Graduate Program (minimum 4.5 credit hours)
+Must be enrolled in or on vacation from or is otherwise registered in a Graduate Program (in Epidemiology or related field)with aminimum 4.5 credit hours.

 Oregon Health & Science University values a diverse and culturally competent workforce.
 We are proud of our commitment to being an equal opportunity, affirmative action organization that does not discriminate against applicants on the basis of any protected class status, including disability status and protected veteran status.
 Individuals with diverse backgrounds and those who promote diversity and a culture of inclusion are encouraged to apply.
 To request reasonable accommodation contact the Affirmative Action and Equal Opportunity Department at 503-494-5148 or firstname.lastname@example.org.